sghaskell/maps-plus/README.md

 Stroke width in pixels

 ### Custom Icons
 Use any image as a map marker.
 Copy the image into `$SPLUNK_HOME/etc/apps/leaflet_maps_app/appserver/static/visualizations/maps-plus/contrib/images` and set the `customIcon` field to the name of the image.
-Use `markerSize` to change the increase or decrease the size of the icon.
+Use `markerSize` to increase or decrease the size of the icon.

 ### Heatmaps
 Render heatmaps with or without markers.
 Control heatmaps via the [format menu](#heatmap) or directly with SPL.
 Create multiple heatmap layers via SPL with the `heatmapLayer` field.
 When controlling heatmaps through SPL, the first event for a given `heatmapLayer` will define the heatmap settings `heatmapMinOpacity` `heatmapMaxZoom` `heatmapRadius` `heatmapBlur` `heatmapColorGradient`, if specified, otherwise values specified in the format menu will be used.